continuouspi/cpiwb/matlab_extension/README.md

 # Introduction #
 The Matlab extension to CPiWB is work in progess.
-The product so far is compiled using GHC version 7.8.4 and runs on Matlab 2015a.
+The extension runs on Matlab 2015a and compiled using GHC version 7.8.4.

+Please forward any questions regarding this extension to Ross Rhodes (rrhodes).

-# Updating the Shared Library #
+# Updating Files #
 In the event that any changes are made to the following files:

 * constructODEs.hs
 * odeConstruction.c

-It will be necessary to update the shared library `libOdeConstruction.so`.
+It will be necessary to manually update the library `libOdeConstruction.so`.

 First, make sure Numeric Hackage dependencies are installed.
 Run the following commands: